 Reading with your child and encouraging your older children to read are among the most important things you can do as a parent because you will be providing your children with the opportunity to become better and more confident readers as they grow.

 Here we provide some suggestions for gifts that will encourage your child to read.
-Don't shy away from Spanish-language books for your children — research shows that strong reading skills in a child's first language will allow them to become stronger readers in their second language (you can read more about this in Why Reading to Your Kids in Spanish Will Help Them Become Better Readers).
+You can also look for many of these resources in the school or public library.
+If your family is bilingual, books in your first language or bilingual books are great options for your children — research shows that strong reading skills in a child's first language will allow them to become stronger readers in their second language (you can read more about this in Why Reading to Your Kids in Spanish Will Help Them Become Better Readers).

 Good books are wonderful gifts!
 Young children can enjoy the magic of a book's story and illustrations again and again, and when they read with you they will practice their reading skills and learn something new.
 If you're not sure how to find the right children's book, read Finding and Sharing Great Kids' Books.
 And older children just might find something that they can connect to in books written for their age group or in non-fiction books.

 Featured Booklists: Holiday Tales and Gift Ideas

 If you're looking for a book to share in the classroom or with someone special, check out the following recommended titles:

 - Winter Holiday Tales